-3.19.8 Some areas within Richmond consist of a relatively narrow floodplain along the Thames, much of which flood regularly and are occupied by parks and gardens.
-Whilst the amount of property at risk is not significant (there are approximately 20,500 properties in areas at risk of flooding from fluvial and tidal sources; around 22% of all properties in the borough), there are some historic and important sites, including several schools, care homes, electricity substations, large residential areas, offices, major arterial routes and railway lines in areas prone to flooding.
+3.20.10 Some areas within Richmond consist of a relatively narrow floodplain along the Thames, much of which flood regularly and are occupied by parks and gardens.
+Whilst the amount of property at risk is not significant (there are approximately 20,500 properties including roughly 13,300 properties within Flood Zone 3 and around 600 properties in the functional floodplain, in areas at risk of flooding from fluvial and tidal sources; about 22% of all properties in the borough), there are some historic and important sites, including several schools, care homes, electricity substations, large residential areas, offices, major arterial routes and railway lines in areas prone to flooding.
 The Environment Agency's National Flood Risk Assessment (Nafra) shows that 62% of these properties are in areas where the likelihood of flooding is low.
+In addition, The Lower Thames Strategy, which is a long-term plan to manage flood risk in the Lower Thames area, identified 15,000 properties with a 1% annual (1 in 100 year) chance of flooding, from Datchet to Teddington.